welchbj/ctf/docs/steganography.md

 ```sh
 exiftool -binary -ThumbnailImage image.jpg | exiftool -binary -ThumbnailImage - | exiftool -binary -ThumbnailImage - > thumbnail.jpg && eog thumbnail.jpg
 ```

+### Function-based Pixel Selection

+A common steganographic technique is to hide data only at certain pixels within an image.
+Specific functions are used to determine which of the pixels within an image will be the ones to carry the hidden data.

+A solution for a CTF challenge that selected pixels via a [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve) can be found [here](https://ctftime.org/writeup/19158).

 ### File Corruption